bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

-To save the results in the COCO format, we can use method :meth:`format <justdeepit.utils.ImageAnnotations.format>` implemented in class :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>` to represent a JSON file in the COCO format.
+To save the results in the COCO format, we can use method :meth:`format <justdeepit.utils.ImageAnnotations.format>` implemented in class :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>` to generate a JSON file in the COCO format.